Dr. Lauren Armbruster

 Jamie served in the military before making the transition to veterinarian medicine.
 She is a Certified Veterinarian Technician, CVT, and worked emergency for 8 years before she switch over to rehabilitation.
 It was in fact, bringing in her own pets to rehab that helped her make the career switch.
 When she’s not working, she has several cats and dogs which she enjoys spending time with.

 Ame grew up as a “military brat” but has called Colorado home for almost 20 years.
 She has been working in the Veterinary field for 16 years.
 She became a Certified Veterinary Technician in 2004 and became board certified in Emergency and Critical Care in 2008.
 She has 6 kids, 4 of which are furry.
 She enjoys teaching, music, and spending time outdoors.

-Cody is currently attending CSU in pursuit of his Double Degree in Animal and Equine Sciences.
-He also plans to attend veterinary school to practice large and small animal medicine.
+Cody graduated form Colorado State University with a Bachelors of Science in Equine Sciences.
+He was accepted into Colorado State University Veterinary Teaching School and is a DVM Candidate of 2021.
 Cody has had experience in general day practice clinics and has vast experience working with livestock, from growing up on his family farm.
 When Cody is not at work he is either working towards his studies, playing with his many animals, or volunteering his time.

 ER Care Coordinator

 Nancy is a Michigan native but has lived previously in CO, WA. and CA. She’s been back in Colorado since 1989 and has been with VERH since Dec. of 2007.
 She previously worked for a local day practice then took time off to raise her son.
 She has over 20 years of experience in the veterinary field doing everything from kennel girl to office manager.
 She likes the variety of cases in ER and the amazing things that happen in rehab, but she especially loves to see the wildlife that is brought in for care.